john-pierce/pytest-tf-module/README.md

 By default, `tf_apply` will request [tf_destroy](#tf_destroy) which will destroy resources from the example configuration.

-Specifying `--skip apply` will skip the execution of `terraform apply`.
+Specifying `--skip-tf apply` will skip the execution of `terraform apply`.

 ### tf_destroy